OpenNews/srccon-power/sessions_about.md

 # About Sessions at SRCCON:POWER

 SRCCON:POWER is built around two days of talks, peer-led conversations, and hands-on workshops.
 The community members who step up to participate in and facilitate these sessions make it all possible.
 They bring their experience with a topic as well as the questions they haven't answered, and guide conversations and collaborative work that helps everyone head home with new ideas.
-If you'd like to facilitate a session at SRCCON:POWER, we have [a Proposal Guide written just for you](/sessions/proposal-guide)!

 The sessions on our schedule are proposed and led by community members who want to lead conversations or develop new resources to share.
 Successful sessions often emerge from a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet others have dealt with it, too.